gyokode/MIST4610-Project1/README.md

 ### 2. Complex Queries

 **Q5: Which classes had the highest attendance?**
 * **Managerial Justification:** This query returns the name of the class, the ID of the session, the start time, and the attendance count for the different classes offered in descending order.
 This allows managers to see which classes are drawing in the biggest crowds, which could impact class pricing and scheduling.
-For example, in this scenario, the studio may want to increase class sessions for Yoga Flow, Boxing Fundamentals, and Meditation & Breathwork to maximize attendance and revenue since they were mosst most popular.
+For example, in this scenario, the studio may want to increase class sessions for Yoga Flow, Boxing Fundamentals, and Meditation & Breathwork to maximize attendance and revenue since they were most popular.

 *  <img width="1923" height="1130" alt="image" src="https://github.com/user-attachments/assets/1b60f392-3258-4fa4-9d7c-eb655a51fa7d" />